 A "high school" in the U.S. is the type of school students attend after having completed eight or nine years of primary or elementary school.
 To become an exchange student, you must be in school in your home country and not have completed more than 11 years of school ("kindergarten" doesn't count).
 If you're not in school right now, that's okay too, as long as you're between the age of 15 and 18 1/2 when you start high school in the United States.

 You must show that you are mature, have good character, and can succeed in school.
 To succeed, you must be able to speak English well enough to take classes at the high school.
-You must also show that you have health insurance that would provide certain minimum benefits if you become sick or get injured while in the United States.
+You must also show that you have health insurance that would provide certain minimum benefits if you became sick or get injured while in the United States.

 Some high schools, called "boarding schools," give you a place to live at the school with other students.
 If you don't go to a boarding school, you must live with an American "host" family.
-The host family is carefully chosen to make sure they are good people who can take care of you.
+The host family is carefully chosen to make sure it consists of good people who can take care of you.